- What are Passerines?

 - Omnivorous – relatively straight strongly built bills, such as those of crows and jays.

 - Toothed – strongly hooked at the tip with a notch on either sides of the cutting edge of the bill allowing the bird to tare up relatively soft prey.
-This is a typical bill of shrikes.
+For example, this is a typical bill of shrikes.

-- Tearing – relatively light bills with a strong hook at the tip, allowing the bird to tear flowers to obtain the insects and the nectar within.
+- Tearing – relatively light bills with a strong hook at the tip, allowing the bird to tear flowers in order to obtain the insects and the nectar within.

 - Frugivorous – uneven but mostly with wide gape allowing the bird to swallow a whole fruit.